paolodellaquila/Prometheus/README.md

 # Prometheus
-prompt text editor for describe all programming days

-#100daysofcode
+An easy tracker for your progress in the #100daysofcode event